Antonio-Gabriel/Antonio-Gabriel/README.md

   My name is António Gabriel computer student and passionate about computing, I'm a software developer.

-  Skills: C#, PHP, JAVASCRIPT, PYTHON, HTML5, CSS3
+  Skills: C#, PHP, JAVASCRIPT, PYTHON, HTML5, CSS3, REACT, FLASK

  🔭 I can't talk about it yet ...
  🌱 More about algorithms and ways to make the code more and more intelligent, that is, practicing automation more ...